 You shouldn’t be spending your time figuring out your company’s payroll and processing paychecks when you could be working to move your business forward.
 Streamline pay day with outside tools or services.

-In this high tech world, there’s no reason it should take any time to send out invoices or wait for payments.
+In this high tech world, there’s no reason it should take any time to send out invoice or wait for payments.

 Having a positive cash flow is essential for your business to succeed but sometimes your cash flow can get stuck when waiting for payments to come in.
 Shorten payment terms or automate subscription payments to help ensure you get paid quickly and on time.